dazinator/Dazinator.Extensions.Logging/README.md

             var services = new ServiceCollection();
             services.AddLogging(b =>
             {
-                // Add the provider, default to min log level: Information. b.AddAdjustableLoggerProvider(LogLevel.Information, (l) =>
+                // Add the provider, default the switch to min log level: Information. b.AddAdjustableLoggerProvider(LogLevel.Information, (l) =>
                 {
                     l.AddInnerProvider(loggerProvider); // add your inner ILogProvider/s such as Console etc.